kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 Integration tests will verify:
-- Successful generation of namespaced `ResourceClaims` from `ClusterResourceClaimTemplate` resources when a Pod is created.
+- Successful generation of namespaced `ResourceClaims` from `ClusterResourceClaimTemplate` resources when a Pod or PodGroup is created.
-- Correct `ownerReferences` on the generated `ResourceClaims` and matching garbage collection when Pods are deleted.
+- Correct `ownerReferences` on the generated `ResourceClaims` and matching garbage collection when Pods or PodGroups are deleted.
-- API validation ensuring that only one of `resourceClaimName`, `resourceClaimTemplateName`, and `clusterResourceClaimTemplateName` is set on Pod creation.
+- API validation ensuring that only one of `resourceClaimName`, `resourceClaimTemplateName`, and `clusterResourceClaimTemplateName` is set on Pod or PodGroup creation.
 - Proper behavior in edge cases (e.g. non-existent templates, updates to templates, and multi-namespace references).